MaVeN-13TTN/alx-airbnb-database/database-adv-script/optimization_report.md

 2. **Excessive Columns**: The query retrieves many columns that might not be necessary for the application, increasing the data transfer overhead.

-3. **No Filtering**: The query retrieves all bookings without any filtering, which could return a large result set.
+3. **Broad Date Range Filtering**: The query filters bookings for an entire year (2023), which could still return a large result set.
+A more targeted date range would be more efficient.

 4. **No Limit**: Without a LIMIT clause, the query returns all matching rows, which could be inefficient for pagination or display purposes.

 5. **Multiple Scans**: The query performs multiple sequential scans on tables that could benefit from index usage.

+6. **Complex AND Condition**: The WHERE clause uses an AND condition on date ranges, but could benefit from additional filtering to further reduce the result set.

 ## Optimization Strategies